zynksoftware/Zynk-Workflow/_docs/Sage-200-Connector/Sage-200-Sales-Order-XML.md

 ```

 ## Delivery & Invoicing - Delivery address
 The Address1 field is used to check if the delivery address is provided in the XML, and if so Zynk will use the data provided.
 If Address1 is blank and the customer has a default delivery address configured in Sage, Zynk will use that, otherwise it will fall back to the invoice address of the customer in Sage.
-Note if 'Use Segmented Addresses' is not enabled in Accounting System Manager -> System Settings certain fields will not be displayed in addresses.
+PLease note if 'Use Segmented Addresses' is not enabled in Accounting System Manager -> System Settings certain fields will not be displayed in addresses, as noted below.

 | XML Field | Sage Field | Example | Field Type | Field Length | Input | Notes |
 | --- | --- | --- | --- | --- | --- | --- |